zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void OnUserMuteVideoHandler (uint uid, bool muted);
 ```

-The SDK triggers this callback when another user has paused/resumed his/her video stream.
+This callback indicates that some other user has paused/resumed his/her video streams.

 > Currently, this callback returns invalid when the number of users in a channel exceeds 20, which will be improved in the future.